 Visiting Wellingtonian Neil Parker described the area as a mini Paynes Ford, with steep limestone faces and a sunny location.
 Some of the rock low down can get mossy in winter, so a brush is a good idea.
 There is heaps of potential for new routes.

 The Island consists of short boulder problems, with nothing recommended.
 The Top Rocks have a number of quality short climbs of varying difficulty and some testing boulder problems.
 Please stay on the reserve side of any fences and respect residents’ privacy.
-The Main Crag has climbs as high as 35m, with a great airy feel on the main face.
-Descent is by abseil or walk off .
+The Main Crag has climbs as high as 30m, with a great airy feel on the main face.
+Descent is mostly by abseil or walk off, some climbs have lower off anchors (installed 2021).

 There is no water or camping at any of the outcrops.